tlehman/time_travel_movies/README.md

  correct.

- Here is the rendered image, each time the `time.gv` file is updated, a post-commit hook will re-render the `time.png` file:
+ Here is the rendered image, each time the `time.gv` file is updated, a pre-commit hook will re-render the `time.png` file:

 ![time travel in movies (rendered)](https://raw.github.com/tlehman/time_travel_movies/master/time.png)